Find the latest information, standards and regulations according to the Center for Disease Control (CDC) and the Vaccines For Children Program (VFC).

 Required effective January 1, 2018

-Page 7 of the CDC outlines minimum requirements and guidelines for vaccine storage to comply with the VFC program. outlines the minimum data logger features necessary for providers to comply with the Vaccines For Children Program.
+The CDC Guidelines outline the minimum requirements for vaccine storage to comply with the VFC program.
+The toolkit outlines the minimum data logger features necessary for providers to comply with the Vaccines For Children Program.